By Kristi Tencarre | Posted June 1, 2010 | Updated September 8, 2019

 Q. Your website states that you are now offering teleconferences for writers outside of NYC.
 How is that going?
 How does this work?

 A. I do not yet offer teleconferences.
 It's something I would do if enough people express an interest.
-I am starting a new beginner's class for writers in New York City on November 8, 2010.
+I am starting a new beginner's class for writers in New York City.
 It might be interesting to have some artists in this beginner's class too.
 We'll do a lot of spontaneous exercises in response to prompts.
 It would be exciting to see how artists approach my prompts visually.
 I've worked with artists as well as writers.
 I also work with writers by email and phone in private sessions.
 But I have yet to work with artists responding with line, tone, color, figuration or abstraction to my prompts.
 So if any artists would like to enroll, I'd be delighted!

 Q. I read all the excerpts from your memoir online and they are fascinating reads.
 The writing is strong.
 Do you teach memoir writing in your classes?